The Alan Turing Institute – Datafest 2019

-The event itself, Datafest 2019, was the final presentation for a programme called Data Science For Social Good, where The Alan Turing Institute and their partners (including The University of Warwick and The University of Chicago) gathered 19 data scientists and 4 mentors to solve 5 data challenges that impact society in a positive way.
-With stakeholders all over the world, The Alan Turing Institute’s team realised that it was essential to broadcast their results in realtime for the benefit of those who weren’t able to attend in person – and we were up to the task to help them achieve that.
+The event itself, Datafest 2019, was the final presentation for a programme called Data Science For Social Good.
+This event is where The Alan Turing Institute and its partners (including The University of Warwick and The University of Chicago) gathered 19 data scientists and 4 mentors to solve 5 data challenges that impact society in a positive way.
+With stakeholders all over the world, The Alan Turing Institute’s team realised that it was essential to broadcast their results in realtime for the benefit of those who weren’t able to attend in person.
+We were up to the task to help them achieve that.

 While nowhere near as difficult as it used to be, live streaming still has some serious technical considerations that need to be thought through when producing a stream to a professional standard.
 There are logistics surrounding access to the internet – is there a connection?
 Is it fast enough?
 Is there a firewall that blocks high-bandwidth activities including streaming? – as well as questions around where the camera equipment and cables will be placed within the venue.
 (Often near to venue’s power, internet and audio connections – wherever they are!)

 If any of these factors aren’t planned carefully in advance there’s a high risk of the stream having issues or simply not happening at all.
 The last thing any organisation wants is to spend time marketing and promoting a live event only for it to be hindered by a minor (but show stopping) technical issue.
 That’s why, as soon as we received the booking for the event, we rushed into action.
-We reached out to the venue to make sure that a stream was possible, we planned our logistics for the day – which meant arriving several hours early to set up and prepare the broadcast – and we worked with the team at The Alan Turing Institute to gain access to their YouTube channel so that we could broadcast the event through it.
+Firstly, we reached out to the venue to make sure that a stream was possible.
+We then planned our logistics for the day – which meant arriving several hours early to set up and prepare the broadcast.
+We worked with the team at The Alan Turing Institute to gain access to their YouTube channel so that we could broadcast the event through it.

 On The Day…